How to help your child communicate

 There are some things you can do to help:

-get ideas from other parents on forums or local support groups
+get ideas from other parents on autism forums and local support groups

 ask your child's school if they can help

-ask the autism assessment team if they can help your child communicate and socialise
+ask your autism team how to help your child communicate and socialise

-do not put too much pressure on your child – learning social skills takes time
+do not put pressure on your child – learning social skills takes time

 do not force your child into social situations if they're OK being on their own